skip to content

 Part II students are treated as full members of the Department, which is unusually large and diverse, and there is a tradition of easy and informal access to members of the teaching staff and others.
 The friendliness of the Department is often one of the first things a student will mention about the course.

-Professor Walter Federle is the current Part II Zoology and BBS Zoology Course Organiser.
+Professor Rufus Johnstone is the current Part II Zoology and BBS Zoology Course Organiser.

-Francesca Anthony, Teaching Office Coordinator, organises many practical aspects of the course.
-She is available to give you advice and information on any aspect of the course, and to deal with any day-to-day problems that may arise.
-You should feel free to contact her as your first port of call when you have any questions or difficulties connected with the Zoology course.
-You can contact her via the Teaching Office at teaching@zoo.cam.ac.uk
+Lizzie Burgess, Teaching Manager, organises many practical aspects of the course.
+She is available to give students advice and information on any aspect of the course, and to deal with any day-to-day problems arising.
+Students are free to contact her as their first port of call with questions or difficulties connected with the Zoology course.
+Please contact her on teaching@zoo.cam.ac.uk

 is the librarian and can help with any matters related to the library or online access to journals/books.